Your Guide to Streaming with Satellite Internet

 Hulu

 In many ways, Hulu is a cousin to Netflix.
-The two services are fairly similar, but they offer different enough content that many people subscribe to both.
-Hulu actually offers two different services: the standard on-demand option, and a live TV service that can serve as a cable replacement.
+The two services are pretty similar, but they offer different content enough that many people subscribe to both.
+Hulu provides two different services: the standard on-demand option and a live TV service that can serve as a cable replacement.
 Standard Hulu starts at just $7.99 per month, while Hulu + Live TV starts at $69.99 per month.

 Try Hulu free for 30 days.